-- a total cholesterol level greater than 7.5 mmol/l, and/or - a personal or family history of premature coronary heart disease (a coronary event before 60 years in an index individual or first-degree relative).
-[2008, amended 2017]

-8 2.
-Systematically search primary care records for people with a total cholesterol

-9 concentration greater than 9.3 mmol/l, as these are the people who are at highest

-10 risk of FH.
+- Suspect familial hypercholesterolaemia (FH) as a possible diagnosis in adults with: - a total cholesterol level greater than 7.5 mmol/l and/or - a personal or family history of premature coronary heart disease (an event before 60 years in an index individual or first-degree relative).
+[2008, amended 2017] - 2.
+Systematically search primary care records for people: - younger than 30 years, with a total cholesterol concentration greater than 7.5 mmol/l and - 30 years or older, with a total cholesterol concentration greater than 9.0 mmol/l as these are the people who are at highest risk of FH.
 [2017]

-- 1 3.
-For people with a personal or family history of premature coronary heart disease 2 (a coronary event before 60 years in an index individual or first-degree relative), - 2 (a coronary event before 60 years in an index individual or first-degree relative), 3 but whose total cholesterol is unknown, offer to measure their total cholesterol. - 4 [2017] - 5 4.
-Carry out cascade testing using DNA testing to identify affected first-and second- - and, when possible, third-degree biological relatives of people with a diagnosis of FH.
-[2017] - 8 5.
-In children at risk of FH because of one affected parent, offer a DNA test by the - 9 age of 10 years or at the earliest opportunity thereafter.
+- 3. For people with a personal or family history of premature coronary heart disease (an event before 60 years in an index individual or first-degree relative), but whose total cholesterol is unknown, offer to measure their total cholesterol.
+[2017] - Carry out cascade testing using DNA testing to identify affected first-and secondand, when possible, third-degree biological relatives of people with a genetic diagnosis of FH.
+[2017] - In children aged 0-10 years at risk of FH because of one affected parent, offer a DNA test at the earliest opportunity.
+If testing of a child at risk has not been undertaken by the age of 10 years, offer an additional opportunity for a DNA test.
 [2017]

-2.80 Research recommendations
+2.8 Research recommendations

-2.8.11 Using different thresholds of low-density lipoprotein cholesterol concentration 12 in primary care case-finding
+2.8.1 Using different thresholds of low-density lipoprotein cholesterol concentration in primary care case-finding

-- 13 What is the clinical and cost-effectiveness of using different thresholds of low-density - 14 lipoprotein cholesterol (LDL-C) concentration in primary care case- finding?
+What is the clinical and cost-effectiveness of using different thresholds of low-density lipoprotein cholesterol (LDL-C) concentration in primary care case- finding?

-- 16 The clinical community recognises that familial hypercholesterolaemia (FH) is - 17 underdiagnosed, with prevalence more likely to be approximately 1 in 250 rather than the - 18 widely cited 1 in 500.
-Searching electronic primary care databases is an effective way of - 19 identifying people with FH.
-One of the ways in which people are identified through electronic - 20 primary care database searching is to search using total cholesterol or low-density - 21 lipoprotein cholesterol (LDL-C) concentration.
-Currently, the entire evidence base for - 22 identifying cohorts of people with FH through primary care case finding uses a total - 23 cholesterol concentration cut-off of 9.3 mmol/l.
-This is a very high concentration and - 24 anecdotal evidence suggests that this identifies older people but may miss younger people - 25 with FH.
-This could lead to missed opportunities to identify and treat people with FH at an - 26 earlier age.
-Research is needed to identify whether using different total cholesterol and LDL- - 27 C concentrations to identify people with FH through primary care database searching affects - 28 the diagnostic yield of FH.
-Additionally, there is a lack of data on the ethnicity, age and - 29 triglyceride concentration of people with FH identified through primary care database - 30 searching.
+The clinical community recognises that familial hypercholesterolaemia (FH) is underdiagnosed, with prevalence more likely to be approximately 1 in 250 rather than the widely cited 1 in 500.
+Searching electronic primary care databases is an effective way of identifying people with FH.
+One of the ways in which people are identified through electronic primary care database searching is to search using total cholesterol or low-density lipoprotein cholesterol (LDL-C) concentration.
+Currently, the entire evidence base for identifying cohorts of people with FH through primary care case finding uses a total cholesterol concentration cut-off of 9.3 mmol/l.
+This is a very high concentration and anecdotal evidence suggests that this identifies older people but may miss younger people with FH.
+This could lead to missed opportunities to identify and treat people with FH at an earlier age.
+Research is needed to identify whether using different total cholesterol and LDL-C concentrations to identify people with FH through primary care database searching affects the diagnostic yield of FH.
+Additionally, there is a lack of data on the ethnicity, age and triglyceride concentration of people with FH identified through primary care database searching.
 These should be included as outcomes in future research.

-31 Table 9 Specification for research recommendation
+Table 9 Specification for research recommendation